vanmualcin/KhrihfaHlabu/README.md

 https://khrihfahlabu.mualcin.com/hymns/1-pathian-cu-thangthat-si-ko-seh.json
 ```

-Tonic Studio recognizes `import_by_index` for a library URL and `import` for an individual hymn URL.
+Tonic Solfege recognizes `import_by_index` for a library URL and `import` for an individual hymn URL.

 ## Repository layout

-- `hymns/` contains import-compatible Tonic Studio version 2 score documents.
+- `hymns/` contains import-compatible Tonic Solfege version 2 score documents.
 - `schemas/` contains JSON Schema 2020-12 schemas for hymns and the URL index.
-- `index.json` is the generated array consumed by Tonic Studio.
+- `index.json` is the generated array consumed by Tonic Solfege.
 - `index.html` is the generated landing page and hymn catalog.
 - `styles.css` provides the landing page presentation.
 - `scripts/` contains validation and deterministic generation tooling.